Eschatologue/CM_wiki/docs/equipment/tools/adventuring-gear.md

 icon: material/tent
 ---

+This section describes items that have special rules or require further explanation.

 ## Equipment Packs

 The starting equipment you get from your class includes a collection of useful adventuring gear, put together in a pack.
 The contents of these packs are listed here.
 If you are buying your starting equipment, you can purchase a pack for the price shown, which might be cheaper than buying the items individually.